land-pack/landport/docs/_build/html/_sources/index.rst.txt

 Welcome to Landport's documentation!
 ====================================

-Landport is a pyhton game framework, where you can easily build your game server.
+Landport is a pyhton game framework where you can easily build your game server.
 The common funtions are supported, like `Game Room`, `Rank List` and `Chat` etc. You are welcome to send me your ideas.
 See below documents for more details. :)

 .. toctree::